corefan/xenko-docs/en/manual/graphics/materials/clear-coat-shading.md

 ![Diagram](media/paint-layers.png)

 To keep the shading simple, Xenko only simulates the **base coat** (including optional metal flakes) and **clear coat** layers.
 Xenko blends the layers depending on how far the camera is from the material.
-This helps fight visual artifacts caused by the metal flake normal map (which becomes more visible as the camera moves away from the material).
+This reduces visual artifacts caused by the metal flake normal map (which becomes more visible as the camera moves away from the material).

 Clear-coat shading has several advantages over creating the effect manually with [material layers](material-layers.md):